thatmlopsguy/thatmlopsguy.github.io/content/about.md

 On a more serious note, I enjoy computer science, privacy and pretty much everything related.
 I'm a [GNU/Linux](https://www.gnu.org/) user, a big advocate for the [Free Software](https://www.fsf.org/) and the [IndieWeb](https://indieweb.org/) movements.
 I like trying to understand the world, building things that improve it, and talking about it on the web.
+Check my [interests](interests.md) page.

 I speak English and kind of French.